thunderbird/thunderbird-accounts/docs/admin/users.md

 Like the Add user page any invalid data will return you back to the form with error messages, and any successful changes will propagate to Keycloak.

 It's not recommended to change the Thundermail address at this time.
-If you **do** update the Thundermail address the following will happen:
+If you **do** update the Thundermail address you will need to make a matching update on the User's Account's primary Email object.
-* Accounts will look to see if the new address is an existing alias
-  * If so: Accounts will update that alias to primary, and the old address as an alias
-  * If not: Accounts will update the existing primary email with the new address

 This is not an ideal flow, but it's needed for now.